 Search engines like Google love new content.
 While new service pages might be added here and there and monthly blog posts can increase online visibility, they do not have the SEO impact of customer reviews.
-Not only are reviews original content, but they are content that is relevant to your business, which is even better for optimization.
-Social media is a great way for you to engage with customers and build relationships.
-Besides sharing information with your customers about your services, you can also share user-generated content like reviews.
-Because testimonials discuss issues that are relevant to your business, they can increase customer traffic to your website.
+Not only are reviews viewed as original content, but they are content that is relevant to your business, which is even better for optimization.
+Social media platforms also offer review opportunities that can be integrated onto your HVAC website, Google My Business page, and throughout the web for optimum reach to new audiences.
+They also offer a personal testimonial to your company which is trusted more than any other type of marketing.

 Responding To Negative HVAC Reviews

 Review management is not a one-time deal.
 The process is ongoing as new reviews are published across various platforms.
 A quandary for many small business owners is how to respond to negative reviews.
 The key is to view them as a PR opportunity to show other consumers how professional your business is.
 By focusing on a solution, and looking to resolve the issue in a professional manner, you will not only turn a distressed customer into a more satisfied one, but you will publicize your customer-first attitude to the general public.
 In responding to negative feedback, incorporate the following qualities:

 - Customer First: Even if the reviewer is holding a grudge and embellishing their dissatisfaction, always make them feel like your main priority

 - Follow Up: Attempt to continue this public conversation in private by asking for the reviewer’s phone number or email address